 Different investment styles - There are multiple types of investment strategies with value and growth strategies being the two most common3.
 Value strategy tends to focus on the fundamental strength of a company and its management team, and whether that company’s stock price is undervalued based on estimates of its true worth3.
 Meanwhile, growth strategy would focus on how fast the company has been growing and if new products or other competitive advantages would drive future earnings and benefit the stock price3.

-Limits home country bias - “Home country bias” is an investor’s natural tendency to be attracted to domestic markets3.
+Limits home country/region bias - “Home country/region bias” is an investor’s natural tendency to be attracted to domestic markets3.
 For example, because we are more familiar with our local Malaysian economy and market, we may only want to invest in stocks listed on Bursa Malaysia or buy local unit trust funds3.
-The downside is that home country bias limits your willingness to invest in other markets that may be more lucrative, simply because they are outside your comfort zone3.
+The downside is that home country/region bias limits your willingness to invest in other markets that may be more lucrative, simply because they are outside your comfort zone3.

-When you diversify, you force yourself to work past your home country bias3.
+When you diversify, you force yourself to work past your home country/region bias3.
 This opens you up to international markets, which ultimately reduces your risk during times of domestic economic recession3.

 Provides more opportunity - The bottom line: diversification opens you up to more opportunities3.
 While additional opportunities could theoretically expose you to more risk, the hope is that you will make smart choices that bring balance to your investment portfolio3.